 Plenty of space says Matt.

-The kids wouldn’t have wanted to go to school here at Suggan Buggan !No canteen, no heating, no playground and worse . . . no internet !!
+The kids wouldn’t have wanted to go to school at Suggan Buggan !!No canteen, no heating, no playground and worse . . . no internet !!

 Suggan Buggan School House was built around 1860 by Edward O’Rourke for the education of his 11 children.
 The only remaining connection with the first permanent settlers of Suggan Buggan, whom after 25 years moved onto Wulgulmerang further south.

 Unfortunately this is where we ended our day trip.

 It was great so we’re aiming to come back again for long weekend camp, everyone had such a good time.

 NOTE: Once in Victoria you are fine camping with dogs as they are allowed in their National Parks.
 Go Parks Vic NO doggy discrimination